On October 20th, the House of Commons of the United Kingdom voted to strip Sir Philip Green of his knighthood.

 To filter the Sightings Archive, use the form below to search by title, author, or publication date:

 Editor's note.
-This is the first in a series of reflections on the Trump phenomenon—or “Trumpism," if such a thing can be defined—and what it reveals about the relationship between religion and politics in America today.
+This is the fourth and last installment in our series on the Trump phenomenon, or “Trumpism,” and what it reveals about the relationship between religion and politics in America today.

 Browse by Tag